CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/analysis/patterns_identified_part1.md

-# Patterns Identified: OpenEchoSystem.Core Utilities and Extensions Research (Part 1)
+# Patterns Identified: ConsmicLexicon.Foundation Utilities and Extensions Research (Part 1)

-This document summarizes the initial patterns identified during the first phase of research on the `OpenEchoSystem.Core` library.
+This document summarizes the initial patterns identified during the first phase of research on the `ConsmicLexicon.Foundation` library.
 These patterns relate to code structure, testing practices, documentation, and potential areas for improvement.

 ## Code Structure and Organization